Catholic Church in Latin America

 The Basilica of the National Shrine of Our Lady Aparecida in Aparecida, Brazil It is the second largest church in the world, after St. Peter's Basilica in Vatican City.

 The Cathedral of Quito, constructed between 1562 and 1567, is regarded as the oldest cathedral in South America.

 The Catholic Church in Latin America began with the Spanish and Portuguese colonization of the Americas and continues up to the present day.
 The vast majority of Latin Americans are Christians (90%), mostly Catholics belonging to the Latin Church.
 In 2012 Latin America constitutes, in absolute terms, the world's second largest Christian population; after Europe.

-In comparison to Europe and some other Western culture nations, the Catholic Church still has a major influence in Latin American society.
+In comparison to Europe and some other Western nations, the Catholic Church still holds major influence over Latin American society.
+However, since the 21st century, Evangelicalism, backed by growing political influence, has expanded considerably across the region and is currently threatening the Catholic foothold.

 History

 Spanish colonization of the Americas

-The Age of Discovery began with the voyage of Christopher Columbus c.
-1492.
-It is characterised by European colonization of missionary activity.

-Pope Alexander VI, in the papal bull Inter caetera, awarded colonial rights over most of the newly discovered lands to Spain and Portugal.
-The expansion of the Catholic Portuguese Empire and Spanish Empire with a significant role played by the Roman Catholic Church led to the Christianization of the indigenous populations of the Americas such as the Aztecs and Incas.
+The Spanish colonization of the Americas began with the voyage of Christopher Columbus in 1492.
+It is characterized by European colonization of missionary activity throughout the new world.
+Pope Alexander VI, in the papal bull Inter caetera, in an arbitration to avoid war over newly discovered lands, awarded colonial rights over most of the newly discovered lands to Spain and Portugal.
+The expansion of the Catholic Spanish Empire and Portuguese Empire with a significant role played by the Roman Catholic Church led to the Christianization of the indigenous populations of the Americas such as the Aztecs and Incas.
 Under the patronato system, state authorities controlled clerical appointments and no direct contact was allowed with the Vatican.